-76. To establish a breach of section 7 of the Charter, a claimant must establish that:

-- a. the impugned government law or action interferes with, or deprives them of, their life, liberty or security of the person; and - b. the deprivation is not in accordance with the principles of fundamental justice.2 - 77.
+- 91. To establish a breach of section 7 of the Charter, a claimant must establish that: - I. the impugned government law or action interferes with, or deprives them of, their life, liberty or security of the person; and - m. the deprivation is not in accordance with the principles of fundamental justice. - 92.
 The Orders complained of here are not laws requiring anyone to undergo medical treatment.
 Rather, they require those subject to them to choose between performing their job duties and undergoing medical treatment.
-The interest of an employee in a job is not, itself, protected by section 7 of the Charter and therefore the claim fails at the first stage.3 - 78.
+The interest of an employee in a job is not, itself, protected by section 7 of the Charter and therefore the claim fails at the first stage. - 93.
 Even if the Orders interfere with a protected interest under s.
 7, they are not arbitrary, overbroad or grossly disproportionate to the statutory objectives of the Public Health Act.
-An arbitrary law is one that is not capable of fulfilling its objectives, such that it exacts a constitutional price in terms of protected interests, without furthering the public good that is said to be the object of the law.4 An overbroad law is one that is arbitrary "in part" (i.e. in some range of its application).5 A law is grossly disproportionate if the seriousness of the deprivation of life, liberty and security of the person is totally out of sync with the objective of the measure, such that its draconian impact is entirely outside norms accepted in a free and democratic society.
-Gross disproportionality is illustrated by a sentence of life imprisonment for spitting on the sidewalk which might have a deterrent effect on an unhygienic practice, but at an obviously unacceptable price.6 - 79.
-The objects here are protection of the health of the health-care workforce and its patients and clients and to protect the preparedness and resiliency of the health-care system, and by doing so to protect against preventable death, severe illness and hospitalization - 80.
-The Orders, as originally enacted, were clearly rationally connected to these objects in light of the protection vaccination gave against the Delta variant of the Virus.
-It was not practical to address the situation of individual workers on a case-by-case basis and thus the law was not overbroad.
-While vaccine mandates are no doubt controversial in many quarters, it is not plausible that the impact of having
+An arbitrary law is one that is not capable of fulfilling its objectives, such that it exacts a constitutional price in terms of protected interests, without furthering the public good that is said to be the object of the law.
+An overbroad law is one that is arbitrary "in part" (i.e. in some range of its application).
+A law is grossly disproportionate if the seriousness of the deprivation of life, liberty and security of the person is totally out of sync with the objective of the measure, such that its draconian impact is entirely outside norms accepted in a free and democratic society.
+Gross disproportionality is illustrated by a sentence of life imprisonment for spitting on the sidewalk which might have a deterrent effect on an unhygienic practice, but at an obviously unacceptable price. - 94.
+The objects here are protection of the health of the health-care workforce and its patients and clients and to protect the preparedness and resiliency of the health-care system, and by doing so to protect against preventable death, severe illness and hospitalization

-2 Bedford v.
+&lt;sup>2 Bedford v.
 Canada (Attorney General), 2013 SCC 72 at para.
 57.

-3 B.C.
+&lt;sup>3 B.C.
 Teachers' Federation v.
 School District No. 39, 2003 BCCA 100.

-4 Carter at para.
+&lt;sup>4 Carter at para.
 83.

-5 Bedford at para.
+&lt;sup>5 Bedford at para.
 112.

-6 Bedford at para.
+&lt;sup>6 Bedford at para.
 120.